 Average pay is $76K per year for those with five to nine years of experience.
 Broken down by tenure, the largest share of Xcel Energy, Inc. employees (33 percent) have one to four years of experience and earn approximately $64K annually on average.

 Nuclear Engineers rake in the most money, with average earnings of about $90K per year; Safety Consultants come in second with average earnings amounting to $72K, while Staff Engineers and Electrical Engineers rank near the top as well ($72K and around $71K, respectively).
 Earning only $50K on average, Accounting Analysts make less than most people in the company.

 Certifications and Degrees

-Those lacking certification bring in much lower salaries than Professional Engineer License Holders, who make around $106K annually.
+Professional Engineer License Holders receive bigger paychecks ($105K annually) than those without credentials.
 Acquiring certification to be a Project Management Professional is rewarded with median pay of $90K per year.
-The highest-paying degree here is a Bachelor of Science in Electrical Engineering (EE); Xcel Energy, Inc. awards $117K to these degree-holders.
+It pays to have a Bachelor of Engineering in Bachelor of Engineering (BEng / BE) at Xcel Energy, Inc. — these employees make the most at about $96K annually.

 Benefits and Perks

-It's easy to build up retirement reserves here with programs such as a 401(k) plan and a company pension plan.
-Perks cover health insurance for a large number of respondents and dental coverage for most survey participants.
-Some other perks are tuition reimbursement, a subsidized cell phone, life insurance, and a casual working environment.
+With an eye toward the future, Xcel Energy, Inc. offers several choices in retirement planning such as a 401(k) plan and a company pension plan.
+Perks cover health insurance for most employees and dental coverage for a solid majority of employees.
+The list of perks also includes a company cell phone, tuition reimbursement, life insurance, and a casual working environment.